-U.S. federal, state, local and foreign laws and regulations are evolving and can be subject to significant change, particularly given the 2021 change in U.S. presidential administration and the U.S. Congress.
+U.S. federal, state, local and foreign laws and regulations are evolving and can be subject to significant change.
 In addition, the application and interpretation of these laws and regulations are often uncertain.
 These laws are enforced by federal, state and local regulatory agencies in the jurisdictions where we operate, and in some instances also through private civil litigation.
 There are also a number of legislative proposals pending before the U.S. Congress, various state legislative bodies and foreign governments concerning consumer and data protection that could particularly affect us.